 All master’s of public health students must take one course in each of the five core public health areas:

-Additional courses are required to complete a master's degree.
-Search for schools that provide training for this career.
+Additional courses are required to complete a master’s degree.

 You can search for schools in this field on the Association of Schools & Programs of Public Health’s (ASPPH) website.
 SOPHAS is the centralized online application service for students applying to a school or program of public health accredited by the Council on Education for Public Health (CEPH).
 A complete list of accredited schools and programs can be found on the CEPH website.